romanzipp/Laravel-MailCheck/README.md

 ## ✨ Migrating from Validator.Pizza

 This package was previously called "Validator.Pizza".
-See the following guide if you want to migrate your preivous installation.
+See the following guide if you want to migrate your previous installation.

 <details>
 <summary>Migration Guide</summary>